Within this framework, we develop our projects in two-week cycles called sprints.

 By holding ourselves to two-weeks and communicating our work to our clients during this time, we provide a much-needed lens into our development lifecycle.
 It is all too easy for clients on the business end to neglect to account for the difficulties we may face in gathering, cleaning, and pre-processing their data.
 Instead of our team working in a silo for two months before delivering what we think the client wants, we deliver smaller pieces more often to allow them time to digest our work and provide feedback along the way.
 The greatest benefit we have noticed after implementing this framework has been our ability to more quickly iterate and reach a solution that meets our client’s needs.

-We began our agile implementation four months ago and although the improvements have been evident, some aspects of the scrum process have been difficult for our team to enact.
 We are currently focusing on the sprint retrospective phase by gathering input from our team, as well as from our clients, to tweak our process.
 One important change we have made is in the project estimation that we do during our sprint planning.
 We set out to engage in a team wide level of effort estimation at the beginning of each sprint cycle.
 What we learned after a few tries was that our breadth of active projects meant that usually only one team member was fully aware of the overall complexities of a project to accurately estimate the level of effort.
 This meant that the rest of the team was providing little input to the estimation and our time spent estimating was not useful.
 Now, we allow individual contributors to estimate their own level of effort and reserve the time for team estimation for new projects coming into our backlog.

 Overall, our implementation of agile management processes has made positive change in our team’s level of communication and productivity.
 This adoption has streamlined our project intake process and eliminated much of the uncertainty we used to deal with when taking on complex data science projects for our clients.
 Reducing the unknowns helps us reach a solution faster and improving communication helps us adapt to changing requirements.
 The most important lesson we have learned though is that there is always room to improve.
 As ProCogia grows and takes on new and varied clients, the only way to keep up with the complexities is to be agile.